austinw1995/magnific-llm-evals/README.md

     ]
 ```

-To run the tests in parallel, with a specific llm-as-a-judge evaluation model (we only support openai models for now), use the TestRunner class.
+Finally, to run the tests in parallel, with the evaluation criterias (for eval models we only support openai for now), use the TestRunner class.

 ```
 runner = TestRunner(eval_model="gpt-4o-mini")